 Fenwick Library has expanded the number of instructional spaces and created new seminar spaces.
 The first floor rooms can be combined to accommodate up to 80 students, and the fourth floor instruction space is a sandbox for exploring innovative classroom technology.
 Two exhibition and gallery spaces showcase student and faculty art as well as items from the Special Collections Research Center.

 The second floor houses the Research Commons, a space designed to bring together much of the research activity in the Libraries in a collaborative and multi-disciplinary environment.
-The Research Commons includes a large open area for group study and collaboration, the Special Collections Research Center, the Digital Scholarship Center, University Dissertation and Thesis Services, tutoring space for the Writing Center, and the offices of most of the University Libraries' subject specialist librarians.
+The Research Commons includes a large open area for group study and collaboration, the Special Collections Research Center, the Digital Scholarship Center (DiSC), SP@RC, University Dissertation and Thesis Services, tutoring space for the Writing Center, and the offices of most of the University Libraries' subject specialist librarians.
 In addition, the modern Main Reading Room, with seating for 75, provides a space for quiet reflection and study on the second floor.

 The fifth floor is the graduate study zone.
 In addition to housing parts of the physical collection, the fifth floor also includes Graduate Study Carrels and the Dissertations Writers' Room, quiet spaces designed to give graduate students a place to pursue their research and writing.
 In addition, a faculty collaborative room provides a place for Mason faculty to work on projects.